JessicaZhu2/NYCYellowTaxi/README.md

 ## Data Introduction

-We chose to work on the NYC Taxi Cab Trip data
+We chose to work on the NYC Taxi Cab Trip data from the source: https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page

 Included data for different types of taxi such as yellow taxi and green taxi.
 Green taxi has some restrictions on where they are allowed to be hailed